Life Events and Changes

 Death of Your Spouse

 If your spouse dies, it changes the beneficiary structure of your account.
-Please fill out a Member Beneficiary Designation Form, to update your SERS account information.
+Please update your SERS account information in Account Login.

 Death of Your Beneficiary (before retirement)

 If the account beneficiary designated by you dies before you retire, you should select a new beneficiary.
-You must designate a new beneficiary in writing on a form provided by SERS.
-Please fill out a Member Beneficiary Designation Form to update your SERS account records.
+You can designate a new beneficiary by signing in to Account Login to update your SERS account records.

 Death of Your Beneficiary (after retirement)